How to Reduce Stress at Work: 6 Simple Strategies Anyone Can Follow [Infographic]

 - You turn to alcohol or drugs as a coping mechanism

-The key is to manage stress so it remains at a healthy level and doesn’t become overwhelming.
+The key about learning how to manage stress at work so to keep it at a healthy level and make sure it doesn’t become overwhelming.

 Easier said than done, right?

 We’re here to help.
-Here are 6 tried and true methods for reducing workplace stress – so you can get back to kicking butt.
+Here are 6 tried and true methods for learning how to relieve stress at work – so you can get back to kicking butt.

 1. Form Positive Relationships